BlueFenixProductions/Blue-Fenix-Productions-LLC/README.md

 ### What you can expect

 Experience.
 For over 20 years I have been actively involved in [.NET](https://dotnet.microsoft.com) and [ASP.NET](https://asp.net), having been awarded the Microsoft MVP for ASP.NET.
 I'm also an [AspInsider](https://aspinsiders.com).
 I focus on simplicity, testability, and elegance in code.
-I am a full-stack developer with experience in the above technologies.
-I'm also familiar with [AWS](https://aws.amazon.com) and [git](https://github.com).
+I am a full-stack developer with experience in the above technologies and I'm also familiar with [AWS](https://aws.amazon.com) and [git](https://github.com).